What is Sapphire?

-Synthetically produced sapphire single crystals have a high thermal conductivity, volume resistivity, hardness and wear resistance.
-With a melting point of over 2000°C, it is much stronger than glass and due to its transparency it can be used as viewing window in high pressure and vacuum applications.
-Sapphire is considered to be a superior alternative to quartz, alumina, and silicon carbide for semiconductor processing applications.
-In particular, sapphire tubes are used in various analytical instruments in lamp applications that transmit visible, infrared or ultraviolet light, often with high intensity at high temperatures and pressures.
-Sapphire continues to be the engineers’ material of choice for applications that call for reduced contamination, lower particle generation and increased productivity.
+Synthetically produced Sapphire crystals also have high thermal conductivity, up to 40 times more than glass.
+With a melting point of over 2000°C, its strength is five times that of glass and due to its purity and transparency it can be used as viewing window in high pressure and vacuum applications.

+This material continues to be engineers’ material of choice for applications that call for reduced contamination, lower particle generation and increased productivity.
+In particular, Sapphire tubes are used in various analytical instruments in lamp applications that transmit visible, infrared or ultraviolet light, often with high intensity at high temperatures and pressures.

 Most synthetic Sapphire is used in industrial processes, but some particular colours are useful for laser applications.
 Ruby (Red) Sapphires, for example, are used to create red and new-infrared lasers thanks to their relatively unique capacity to be turned to the appropriate wavelengths, thanks to their Chromium impurities.